elileinkram/_feedstack_web/README.md

 [FOMO](https://github.com/elijahleinkram/feed-samples/blob/master/functions/fomo.js)

-# But what is the poinst...
+# But what is the point...

-The point of Jasper is to give us humans...
+The point of Jasper is to give us, humans;

 1. Transparency as to why posts end up in our feeds.
 2. Control over the algorithms that determine our feeds.